ArchiMate Methodology Quick Start Guide

 Example Explanation

-Relationship Realizes An Application Component REALIZES an Application service.
+ArchiMate Realizes relationship notation An Application Component REALIZES an Application service.

 "Financial Application REALIZES a "Billing" Service.

-Relationship Triggers Application Component A TRIGGERS Application Component B.
+ArchiMate Triggers relationship notation Application Component A TRIGGERS Application Component B.

 The Triggering relationship is a temporal or causal relation between elements.

-Relationship Data Data FLOWS from Application Component A to Application Component B.
+ArchiMate Data relationship notation Data FLOWS from Application Component A to Application Component B.

 A Flow can be information, goods, or money.

-Relationship Serves Application Component A SERVES Application Component B.
+ArchiMate Serves relationship notation Application Component A SERVES Application Component B.

 Serving relationship describe how services serve entities in their environment.

-Relationship Access An Application Component ACCESSES a Data Object.
+ArchiMate Access relationship notation An Application Component ACCESSES a Data Object.

 The Access relationship represents the ability act upon passive elements.